Carnagion/dissertation/interim/interim.typ

 In its current state, the project already consists of a branch-and-bound algorithm that is capable of solving the integrated runway and de-icing sequencing problem.
 The algorithm that has been developed so far is a first step towards research that will ultimately contribute to reducing aircraft delays and operating costs, and optimising fuel consumption and its impact on the environment.

 Next semester, I plan to extend the algorithm with a rolling horizon, apply some of the optimisations proposed in existing literature, and further analyse its performance and look for inherent characteristics of the problem that can be exploited to improve the algorithm.
-This will include appylying some of the potential improvements suggested in @results to achieve fewer and less severe delays.
+This will include applying some of the potential improvements suggested in @results to achieve fewer and less severe delays.
 I will also implement the other approaches stated in @objectives -- mathematical programming and dynamic programming, and undertake a detailed analysis and comparison of their performance.

 = References